mguib/mySkills/README.md

 # mySkills
-Project created in React-Native that registers and removes skills
+<p align="center"> Project created in React-Native that registers and removes skills</p>